MicrosoftDocs/power-platform/power-platform/admin/troubleshoot-doc-management-issues.md

 2. Create a new folder on SharePoint with the name the same as the folder name provided in error message.

-3. Once complete, verify that folder library is now present on the SharePoint site in the path shown in the error message.
+3. Once complete, verify that folder is now present on the SharePoint site in the path shown in the error message.

 4. Launch Dynamics 365 and repeat the operation that produced the error.